tomjal/TicketOne/README.md

 ## To run locally with Java server:

-WORK IN PROGRESS

 1. Make sure your have Maven 3 and Java JDK 1.8 installed properly

 2. Run 'mvn clean package' and then 'mvn spring-boot:run' in folder 't1-server-java'

-## To run locally with .NET server:

-WORK IN PROGRESS